How we can explain biodiversity to children

-Biodiversity, according to The French Office of Biodiversity, encompasses all living organisms and the ecosystems in which they live.
-It must be noted here, that the term also includes the interaction of species with each other, and the environment in which they live.
+Biodiversity encompasses all living organisms and the ecosystems in which they live.
+It must be noted here, that the term also includes the interaction of species with each other and the environment in which they live.

-In recent years, human activities that include but are not limited to, greenhouse gases and deforestation, have destroyed the natural balance and begun causing an erosion of our planet’s biodiversity.
-There are millions of plant and animal species that have been threatened, several of which have already become extinct.
+In recent years, human activities that include but are not limited to, the emission of greenhouse gases and deforestation, have destroyed the natural balance and begun causing an erosion of our planet’s biodiversity.
+Millions of plant and animal species have been threatened, several of which have already become extinct.

-The best way to define biodiversity for kids is explaining it to them in a fun and simple way.
-Depending on the age of your child, one must take a tailormade, cautious approach where it comes to choosing activities and words that will help educate them about the dangers faced by the planet.
+The best way to define biodiversity for kids is to explain it to them in a fun and simple way.
+Depending on the age of your child, one must take a tailormade, cautious approach when it comes to choosing activities and words that will help educate them about the dangers faced by the planet.
 This is so that you can help them become aware of the same, without alarming them.

 Importance of Biodiversity

-Biodiversity for kids is best explained through enlightening them about how important it really is.
-Children need to know that biodiversity is essential for continued survival on this earth, for all species of animals and plants.
+Biodiversity for kids is best explained by enlightening them about how important it is.
+Children need to know that biodiversity is essential for continued survival on this earth and for all species of animals and plants.

 15 Ways to Teach Biodiversity to Kids

-Here’s the top 15 ways in which kids can be taught ‘all things biodiversity’!
+Here are the top 15 ways in which kids can be taught ‘all things biodiversity’!
+The biodiversity examples are also given below.

-One of the best biodiversity activities for children, this one helps them learn about animal habitats and become more empathetic and aware about animals in general.
+One of the best biodiversity activities for children, this one helps them learn about animal habitats and become more empathetic and aware of animals in general.

 The power of this activity is twofold.
 Kids will learn to recycle everyday objects like plastic bottles to make those bird feeders, and also identify the different species of birds that come to feed.
 Biodiversity for kids taught in a fun way!